The case of Lindsey Goldrick Dean v. Paul Curran and Curran Consulting Ltd. in more detail

 Yair Cohen of Cohen Davis Solicitors took on the case after the police would not help for nearly 13 years.

-In one what is believed to be the longest lasting online harassment cases in the UK, a consultant Paul Curran and his company Curran Consulting were ordered to pay undisclosed sum in damages and stay away for life from their victim.
+In one of what is to be believed the longest lasting online harassment cases in the UK, a consultant Paul Curran and his company Curran Consulting were ordered to pay an undisclosed sum in damages and stay away from their victim for life.

 During parts of the period of harassment Paul Curran worked abroad, including in Saudi Arabia, France, Switzerland and Germany.